ropensci/elastic/cran-comments.md

 -------

-This version includes bug fixes, minor improvements, and some new functions.
+This version includes an important bug fixe, and a minor improvement to improve result consistency for a S3 method.

 Thanks!
 Scott Chamberlain